Anna Windass: Storylines

 At Miley's christening, Faye does a runner from the church.
 Tim follows her outside and Faye admits to Tim that she's not ready to be a mother yet and that she thinks her mother doesn't understand how she feels.
-When Jackson's parents, Josie and Greig, offer to have Miley come live with them, both Anna and Tim were against the idea.
+When Jackson's parents, Josie and Greig, offer to have Miley come live with them, both Anna and Tim are against the idea.
 However, they soon discovered this is the only option to prevent baby Miley from being adopted, and in that same month and year, the Windasses say a tearful goodbye to Miley and Josie drives off with the baby.
 In August 2015, the Hodges left Weatherfield with the baby for a new life in Canada, pretending to be on vacation.
 When Anna and Tim discovered this over a phone call, they told an upset Faye, who had a talk with best male friend, Craig Tinker (Colson Smith).
-Faye decided that Miley was better off in Canada, but when Tim confronted her of being selfish, Faye told him that she made up her mind and that Miley is with people that love her.
+Faye decided that Miley was better off in Canada, but when Tim confronted her for being selfish, Faye told him that she has made up her mind and that Miley is with people that love her.
 On New Year's Eve 2015, Anna begins a relationship with Sally's ex-husband Kevin Webster (Michael Le Vell) They kept their relationship a secret but when Tim spotted them in a taxi, he decided to keep it secret as he didn't want to hurt Sally after she had a kiss with Kevin on the previous year before her wedding.